OsvaldoFurtado/data-acquisition-template/docs/overview.rst

 Overview
 ########

+This project is a Python application that extracts data from CSV file and transform into structured format for further analysis.

-A command-line application (CLI) that extracts relevant data from files in CSV format.
+Using command-line application (CLI) the app extracts relevant data from files in CSV format.
 The App restructure the raw data into a more useful form.
 The final CLI command to run the app is the following: